 The Hepburn Z-NET Pilot

 The approach was first developed in Uralla (NSW) to offset local carbon emissions from stationary heat and electricity.
-In the Hepburn Z-NET, we will expand this model to look at land use, waste and transport emissions.
+The Hepburn plan seeks to address emissions from energy, land use, waste and transport.

 Hepburn Solar Bulk-buy

 The bulk-buy offers an easy option for those interested in getting solar and/or battery storage.
 If you would like to find out more about their products or would like to request a quote you can jump on their website here.

 The Hepburn Solar Bulk-Buy will also support selected community groups to go solar for free.
 If your community group would like to find out more contact Jo Kaptein at firstname.lastname@example.org.